 Lighting can make a world of difference in a kitchen.
 It can make it look larger and brighter.
 And it will help you work safely and efficiently.
 You should have two different types of lighting in your kitchen:

-Task Lighting: Under-cabinet lighting should be on your must-do list, since cabinets create such dark work areas.
+- Task lighting: Under-cabinet lighting should be on your must list, since cabinets create such dark work areas.
 And since you’re remodeling, there won’t be a better time to hard-wire your lights.
-(Here’s more about under-cabinet lights.)
 Plan for at least two fixtures per task area to eliminate shadows.
 Pendant lights are good for islands and other counters without low cabinets.
 Recessed lights and track lights work well over sinks and general prep areas with no cabinets overhead.

 Storage will never go out of style, but if you’re sticking with the same footprint, here are a couple of ideas to add more: